All Episodes

 Free peoples want to live in the rough and tumble of free society.

-They don't want to live in the totalitarian one party state of the uh of the safe space, no matter how much uh fluffy, inclusive, compassionate, vulnerable uh students like Hannah McShea writing in the New York Times, uh, take up all the nice safe sounding words like compassion and vulnerability.
+They don't want to live in the totalitarian, one-party state of the safe space, no matter how much fluffy, inclusive, compassionate, vulnerable students like Hannah McShea writing in the New York Times take up all the nice, safe-sounding words like compassion and vulnerability.

 The safe space is totalitarian.

-And I don't I don't need to pay I don't need Mr. Snerdley uh asks whether I need to pay protesters.
+Mr. Serdley asks whether I need to pay protesters.

 I don't need to pay protesters.

-I've uh I've got uh like uh the last time I spoke in Copenhagen, a one-legged uh Chechen, uh they're always the most dangerous kind, by the way.
+I've got, like, the last time I spoke in Copenhagen, a one-legged Chechen, they're always the most dangerous kind, by the way.

-A one-legged Chechen, he he strapped on his bomb and came.
+A one-legged Chechen, he strapped on his bomb and came.

-I was being interviewed by the Mohammed uh cartoon guys, and the one-legged Chechen uh decided uh it would be a great time to take us all out, and uh he started uh he put his bomb on and started hopping across the hotel room and uh prematurely self-detonated.
+I was being interviewed by the Mohammed cartoon guys, and the one-legged Chechen decided it would be a great time to take us all out.

-But uh but it is climate change the facts is available, is available at uh Amazon and uh and all other good outlets, and you can get it in Kindle or Nook, or uh if you're listening in Canada, you can get it in Cobo, because that's the big that's the sort of Kindle of Canada.
+Or if you're listening in Canada, you can get it in Kobo because that's the big, that's the sort of Kindle of Canada.

-Uh you can get it in Cobo uh uh and uh and uh be reading it within 90 seconds.
+You can get it in Kobo and be reading it within 90 seconds.

 That's how easy it is.

-So we call it we that's we're trying to say, instead of people saying, What's that book on climate change?
+So we call it, we're trying to say, so people saying, what's that book on climate change that marks Seinspower?

-So this poor woman at Northwestern University, for an essay, uh they file suit under Title IX.
+So this poor woman at Northwestern University, for an essay, they file suit under Title IX.

-Title IX, which is supposed to be uh about uh having ladies lady sumo wrestlers at American colleges, uh suddenly becomes a way to shut down the First Amendment, an end run around the First Amendment.
+Title IX, which is supposed to be about having lady sumo wrestlers at American colleges, suddenly becomes a way to shut down the First Amendment, an end run around the First Amendment.

-We've got a new thing now, a a gag order under something called the unified agenda of regulatory pr objectives from the State Department on uh under international arm traffic in arms regulations, ITAR, International Traffic in Arms Regulations, is basically a gag order that could shut down any discussion of guns on the internet, any technical discussion of guns on the internet.
+We've got a new thing now, a gag order under something called the Unified Agenda of Regulatory Objectives from the State Department on under International Traffic in Arms Regulations, ITAR, International Traffic in Arms Regulations, is basically a gag order that could shut down any discussion of guns on the internet, any technical discussion of guns on the internet.

-And under something that nobody's ever heard of, the international traffic in arms regulations and the unified agenda of regulatory objectives, uh, which all by itself sounds like a Soviet term, uh, it will apparently now be illegal for uh all these fora on the internet, all these websites, all these blogs, uh to have little discussions back and forth on do you like that gun, do you like this gun?
+And under something that nobody's ever heard of, the International Traffic in Arms Regulations and the unified agenda of regulatory objectives, which all by itself sounds like a Soviet term, it will apparently now be illegal for All these fora on the internet, all these websites, all these blogs to have little discussions back and forth on do you like that gun?

 What do you think of this?